-He is a member of Fifty for the Future, a past chairman of the UAMS Foundation Fund Board of Directors, a past president/chairman for the UAMS Consortium, Arkansas Children's Hospital Committee for the Future, and St. Vincent Foundation, a former member of the Young Presidents Organization, and a member of the Dean's Executive Advisory Board for the Walton College of Business at the University of Arkansas, and the Arkansas Executive Forum.
+He is a member of Fifty for the Future, a board member of CARTI, a past chairman of the UAMS Foundation Fund Board of Directors, a past president/chairman for the UAMS Consortium, Arkansas Children's Hospital Committee for the Future, and St. Vincent Foundation, a former member of the Young Presidents Organization, and a member of the Dean's Executive Advisory Board for the Walton College of Business at the University of Arkansas and the Arkansas Executive Forum.